-- Improvement of specifications: The ball valves and subsea xmas trees specifications and/or their quality and documentation requirements will be further improved by the end of 2017 to maximise the value based on the feedback from companies and suppliers.
+- Improvement of specifications: The ball valves and subsea xmas trees specifications and/or their quality and documentation requirements will be further improved in phase 2 to maximise the value based on the feedback from companies and suppliers.

 - Cultural change: Embed the culture change and develop communications plan to increase awareness and facilitate the culture change across the industry.

 - Procurement specifications for further equipment and package items (up to 10) will be developed starting in July, including the following:

 - Centrifugal pumps

 - Heat exchangers